enrico310786/brain_tumor_classification/README.md

 The dataset preprocess consists of the following steps:

-1) split the trin set in a train and validation subsets with a split ratio of 80%-20% for each class.
+1) split the train set in a train and validation subsets with a split ratio of 80%-20% for each class.
-2) assign each class a different label from 0 to 3
+2) assign to each class a different label from 0 to 3
 3) create the csv files for train, validation and test dataset with the path to the images and the correct label.
    These files will be used to create the dataloaders.